 This powerful directive in scripture surrounding marriage is another verse that some people use to cement the idea of soul ties.
 The union of a man and woman under the covenant of marriage is incredibly special, but there is no evidence in scripture that suggests their souls become attached or connected.
 The union described here is a physical, in the flesh, union.
 The oneness that describes marriage, describes unity of purpose, love, and physical intimacy.
 It’s a beautiful illustration of our union with Christ.

 Now the full number of those who believed were of one heart and soul, and no one said that any of the things that belonged to him was his own, but they had everything in common.Acts 4:32 (ESV)

-This humbling and beautiful verse describes the believers of the early church.
+This humbling and beautiful verse describes the believers who were a part of the early church planting movement.
 “One heart and soul” here refers to their unity of mind, faith and purpose.
 Their souls were all in agreement and their love for God led them to love their fellow believers in practical ways: “what’s mine is yours.”

 One thing is made clear from these verses and others (Song of Solomon 3:1-4) – the soul is capable of loving deeply.
 But loving deeply can hurt badly and leave scars when relationships end or there is betrayal of some kind.
 While the idea of soul ties or spiritual bondage isn’t founded on the scriptures, The Bible has a lot to say about our souls, our innermost beings.

 You may also be interested in knowing what the Bible says about crystals.